 • Copy of the passport (including issue date)

-• flight information – arrival and departure times
+• Flight information – arrival and departure times

 Since the total number of participants is limited, the organization will accept entries in line with available places and will enroll only those whose administrative dossiers are complete.

-To participate in the Oman Desert Marathon, a medical file ins also required which contains the following
+To participate in the Oman Desert Marathon, a medical file ins also required which contains the following:

 • A standard medical certificate can be downloaded FROM THIS LINK .
 It must be signed by a GP confirming that you are cleared to take part in this event.
 The doctor must be made aware of the distance you will be covering, the average temperatures during the day and that you will be carrying a 10 – 15 kg ruck-sack during the race.

-. • If either of these documents is not provided, the competitor may be withdrawn from the race and will forfeit the entire race fee.
+• If either of these documents is not provided, the competitor may be withdrawn from the race and will forfeit the entire race fee.

-Art.17 : PHOTO AND VIDEO COVERAGE
+Art.
+16 : PHOTO AND VIDEO COVERAGE

-Art.18: SPACE RESERVED FOR INDIVIDUAL SPONSORS
+Art.17: SPACE RESERVED FOR INDIVIDUAL SPONSORS

+Race numbers must be placed as instructed by the organizers.
+The names and logos of the official sponsors must not be hidden.
 Participants may use other available clothing space for individual sponsors (apart from areas exclusively reserved for race number) e.g. T-shirts, shorts, socks, caps, backpacks, etc. However, the organization reserves the right to prohibit sponsorship considered to be oversized or in direct competition with the organization’s partners or for any other reasons and which the organization does not have to justify.

 Art.
-19: LIST OF PRIZES
+18: LIST OF PRIZES

 Art.
-20: THE ADVENTURER & COMMUNICATION
+19: TAMKEEN SPORT & COMMUNICATION

 The race organizer reserves the right to modify the race schedule and/or race course due to events outside their control or for safety reasons.
 The race organizer may modify the race rules if necessary, in which case the competitors will be expected to accept them.

 Art.
-21: PENALITES
+20: PENALITES

 Each runner has informed themselves of the medical contraindications that may affect their participation in the ODM and, accordingly, absolves the race organization (including medical and technical staff) of any responsibility for medical problems or injuries that they may incur during the event.

-Art 23 : MODIFICATION
+Art.
+22 : MODIFICATION